PSORLab/DynamicBoundspODEsDiscrete.jl/README.md

 using Pkg; Pkg.add("DynamicBoundspODEsDiscrete")
 ```

-or using the following command in the pacakge manager environment
+or using the following command in the package manager environment
 ```
 pkg > add DynamicBoundspODEsDiscrete
 ```